ssube/textual-engine/docs/architecture.md

 assuming the verb and target are in the correct order.
 Some validation is done when invoking commands, but the parsing is very simple.

-TODO: add NLP tokenization for commands, use parts of speech

 #### Common Commands

 There are common verbs built into the engine for actions such as: